Restricted volumes and divisorial Zariski decompositions: Preliminaries

-\end{theo} Roughly speaking Theorem \ref{ap-dem82} says that it is possible to smooth a given current $T$ insides the class $\A$, but only with the loss of positivity controled by the Lelong numbers of $T$.
-By the proof of Theorem \ref{ap-dem82} in \cite{Dem82}, we can add the following property $\mathrm{(d)}$.
+\end{theo} Roughly speaking, Theorem \ref{ app-dem82} says that it is possible to smooth a given current $T$ insides the class $\A$, but only with the loss of positivity controlled by the Lelong numbers of $T$.
+By the proof of Theorem \ref{ app-dem82} in \cite{Dem82}, we may add the following property to Theorem \ref{ app-dem82}.
+(Recall that $T_{k}$ is obtained from $T$ by convolution with a regularized kernel.)

-\textit{ $\mathrm{(c)}$\ \ When $T$ is smooth on some neighborhood of $x_{0} \in M$, $T_{k} \longrightarrow T_{\ac}$ is a pointwise convergence on some neighborhood of $x_{0}$. }\\ The following theorem says that it is possible to approximate a given current $T$ with currents with analytic singularities without the loss of positivity.
+\textit{ $\mathrm{(c)}$\ \ If $T$ is smooth on a given open set $U$ of $M$, then $T_{k}$ converges to $T$ in $C^{\infty}(U)$. }\\ \ \ The following theorem asserts that it is possible to approximate a given current with currents with analytic singularities.
+There is a loss of positivity but it is arbitrary small.